sorphwer/sorphwer.github.io/_posts/2020-03-01-welcome-to-jekyll.markdown

 ```
 ## Latex

-Latex formatter is supported by `mathjax`
+Latex formatter is supported by `mathjax`, such latex block need two extra enter to create isolated paragraph.

 $$
 f(x)'=lim_{x\rightarrow0}\frac{f(x)}{x}
 $$

 To use inline latex like $\theta$, please check the config in head label, which is supposed to be: